junaidulhassan/Chat-with-your-Data/README.md

 The app contains the following sections, corresponding to the steps listed above.

 ### 1. 🏠 Home Page
 This is the section where you build a RAG pipeline by instructing the "builder agent".
-Typically to setup a RAG pipeline you need the following components:
+Typically to set a RAG pipeline you need the following components:
 1. Describe the dataset.
 Currently, we support either **a single local file** or a **web page**.
 We're open to suggestions here!
 2. Describe the task.
 Concretely this description will be used to initialize the "system prompt" of the LLM powering the RAG pipeline.
 3. Define the typical parameters for a RAG setup.
 See the below section for the list of parameters.